• Train

 Specificity of Machine Learning Models

 F1 score is when we take the mean of precision and recall.
-It takes the contribution of both of them, which means that the higher the F1 score, the more accurate the model.
-Conversely, if the product in the numerator dips down too low, the final F1 score decreases dramatically.
+It takes both contributions, meaning that the higher the F1 score, the more accurate the model.
+Conversely, if the product in the numerator dips too low, the final F1 score decreases dramatically.

 A model with a good F1 score has the most drastic ratio of “true:false” positives as well as the most drastic “true:false” negatives ratio.
 For example, if the number of true positives to the number of false positives is 100:1, that will play a role in producing a good F1 score.
 Meanwhile, having a close ratio, say 50:51 true to false positives, will produce a low F1 score.
 The equation for the F1 score is below.